Connection lost. Please refresh the page.

 Innervation

-Of note, the facial nerve (CN VII) traverses the internal acoustic meatus along with the labyrinthine vessels and CN VIII.
-However, CN VII does not innervate any structure in the inner ear.
+Notably, the facial nerve (CN VII) traverses the internal acoustic meatus along with the labyrinthine vessels and CN VIII, but does not innervate internal ear structures.

 Our engaging videos, interactive quizzes, in-depth articles and HD atlas are here to get you top results faster.